tewendel/interkit-masterarbeit/sites/docs/src/content/guides/contribute/theme.svelte.md

     - locally
         1. clone a project locally with git (see below) and manually copy the `static/theme` folder into the cloned project
         2. test and iterate
-        3. Dont's git push because that would change the template
+        3. Don't git push because that would change the template
     - OR on interkit
         1. dumplicate a template
         2. Go to `Repository/Files` and copy the theme folder into the project
-        3. Tets and iterate, then download the improved theme from the folder
+        3. Test and iterate, then download the improved theme from the folder
     - OR if you have a local interkit running
         1. copy the theme to `repositories/themes` and restart interkit
-        2. duplicate template project and press `apply this theme`.
+        2. duplicate the template project and press `apply this theme`.
 Whenever you press this button, interkit copies the contents of the theme's folder into the project.
 This way you can easily test a change on a range of projects.
 6. Once the theme works fine on a range of different projects, copy it into the interkit repository in `repositories/themes`

 ### Local git workflow